billspat/ewxpwsdb/README.md

 `poetry run ewxpws startapi -d <database_url>`

 which runs on host address http://0.0.0.0:8000 but the host IP and the port address can be overrided.
-See `ewxpws startapi -h` for help
+The server can be run using ssl using local cert and key files,  with `--ssl` option (off by default).

+To use `https` SSL, you must create cert and key file, place them on disk where the server has access, and add the files paths to the `.env` file.
+See the `example_dot_env` file at the top of this repository for the names of the variables.
+If you use self-signed

 This does not run as a dev server with reload, see below for that.